tarmylan/elk-practice/README.md

 # The id of the broker.
 This must be set to a unique integer for each broker.
 broker.id=1

+# A comma seperated list of directories under which to store log files
+log.dirs=/var/lib/kafka-logs

 # The address the socket server listens on.
 It will get the value returned from
 # java.net.InetAddress.getCanonicalHostName() if not configured.
 #   FORMAT: